sheldon904/CEN-4090L-videogame-project/Software Requirements and Design Document.md

 Version 1.0

-##### Authors
+#### Authors
 Julian Schumacher
 Ben Semenov
 Reid McClellan
 William White

-##### 1. Overview
+#### 1. Overview
-We will be developing a 2D platforming game where the player has to maneuver through an infinite level, avoiding obstacles.
-The level will get more challenging and introduce new mechanics and obstacles as the player progresses.
+We are developing a 2D platforming game where the player maneuvers through an infinite level while avoiding obstacles.
+The game becomes progressively more challenging by introducing new mechanics, enemies, and obstacles as the player advances.
+In addition to environmental hazards, the player will encounter enemies like frogs and opossums, which have unique behaviors and contribute to the difficulty.
+Collectible items, such as cherries, are scattered throughout the levels to incentivize exploration and survival.

-##### 2. Functional Requirements
+#### 2. Functional Requirements
-1. A new game will start when the player presses the "Play" button on the main menu
+1. A new game will start when the player presses the "Play" button on the main menu.
 	- **Priority**: High
-   - This is essential for initiating gameplay
+	- This is essential for initiating gameplay.

-2. The player can exit game by pressing the "Quit" button on the main menu
+2. The player can exit the game by pressing the "Quit" button on the main menu.
 	- **Priority**: High
-   - This is important for providing players with easy way to exit game
+	- This is important for providing players with a quick way to exit.

-3. The "world" scene gets loaded when the players presses the "Play" button
+3. The "world" scene will be loaded when the player presses the "Play" button.
 	- **Priority**: High
-   - This ensures the game starts and players are taken into game world
+	- Ensures that the game world is initiated properly.

-4. The system shall allow the player to control a character within the game world
+4. The system shall allow the player to control a character (player.gd script) within the game world, including movement, jumping, and interacting with the environment.
 	- **Priority**: High
+	- Character movement and control are central to gameplay.

-5. The system shall detect and respond to collision events in the game world
+5. The system shall detect and respond to collisions between the player and enemies, such as frogs and opossums (frog.gd, oposum.gd scripts).
+	- **Priority**: High
+	- This is necessary for handling game mechanics such as health loss or game over events.

+6. The system shall allow the player to collect items like cherries (cherry.gd script) and update their score or provide other benefits.
 	- **Priority**: Medium

-6. The system shall allow player to interact with environment boundaries
+	- Item collection enhances the player’s progression and rewards exploration.

+7. The system shall introduce dynamic obstacles and enemies that increase in difficulty as the player progresses (implemented in bg.gd and related enemy scripts).
 	- **Priority**: Medium
-   - Interactions with environment boundaries contribute to game mechanics
+	- Dynamic challenge is core to the game's increasing difficulty.

-7. The system shall transition between different scenes (between game levels and menus).
+8. The system shall transition between different scenes, such as game levels and the main menu.
 	- **Priority**: Medium
+	- Scene transitions are essential for level progression and navigation between different parts of the game.

-8. The system should allow the player to return to main menu from game world
+9. The system shall allow the player to return to the main menu from the game world.
 	- **Priority**: Low
-   - This is less critical during gameplay, but would improve the user's experience
+	- This is useful for user convenience but is less critical during gameplay.

-##### 3. Non-functional Requirements
+#### 3. Non-functional Requirements
-1. The game needs to run efficiently on desktop platforms
+1. The game needs to run efficiently on desktop platforms, with compatibility for different operating systems.
 	- **Priority**: High

-2. The game should run at a stable frame rate of at least 60 FPS
+2. The game should maintain a stable frame rate of at least 60 FPS.
 	- **Priority**: High
-   - A smooth gameplay experience is expected
+	- Ensures smooth gameplay, which is critical for platformers.

-3. The game should load scenes with very little delay
+3. The game should load scenes quickly, especially when transitioning between the main menu, levels, and game over screens.
 	- **Priority**: Medium
-   - Quick loading times are necessary to prevent interruptions

-4. The game should use minimal CPU and GPU resources
+4. The game should efficiently use CPU and GPU resources, especially as new enemies and obstacles (frog.gd, oposum.gd, bg.gd) are introduced.
 	- **Priority**: Medium
-   - Efficient use of system resources ensures good performance

-5. The game needs to be compatible across desktop operating systems
+5. The game will have a simple and intuitive user interface with responsive controls.
 	- **Priority**: High
-   - This ensures wider distribution

-6. The game will have a simple and intuitive user interface with responsive controls
-   - **Priority**: High
-   - This is necessary for the game to feel fluid and easy to interact with
+	- Essential for an engaging user experience.

-##### 4. Use Case Diagram
+#### 4. Use Case Diagram

 ![Use Case Diagram](./images/useCase.drawio.png)

-##### 5. Class Diagram
+#### 5. Class Diagram
 ![Class Diagram](./images/class_diagram_game_project.png)